MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/3d-content-guidelines/blender.md

 ## Bake the materials onto the texture

-After the texture and material are set up on the duplicate 3D model, it's time to bake the materials from the original 3D model onto that texture.
-The texture will be wrapped around the duplicate 3D model, which makes it higher performing while using the original colors.
+After the texture and material are set up on the duplicate 3D object, it's time to bake the materials from the original 3D object onto that texture.
+The texture will be wrapped around the duplicate 3D object, which makes it higher performing while using the original colors.

 1. Select the **Render** tab ![Render tab.](media/blender-render-tab.png "Render tab")